AlexWatson1212/embracing-authenticity/_posts/2025-05-31-i-dont-owe-everyone-access-to-me.md

 date: 2025-05-31
 description: "Just because someone wants your energy doesn’t mean they’re entitled to it."
 thumbnail: /images/posts/boundaries-access.jpg
+excerpt: "I can care about someone and still choose distance.
+My energy is finite—and I’m allowed to give it with discernment."
+tags: [Boundaries, Self-Respect, Emotional Energy, Relationships]
 ---

 I used to feel obligated to reply.
 To be available.
 To answer messages, even from people who rarely made me feel seen or safe.